swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 add associated values in the future that aren't `Equatable`, or a type may be made up of `Sendable` components that represent resources that are not safe to share across threads.
-There is currently no direct way to suppress these assumed generic requirements.
-We propose to introduce the `~Constraint` syntax as a way to explicitly suppress a generic requirement that would be assumed on a declaration:
+There is currently no direct way to suppress these automatically derived conformances.
+We propose to introduce the `~Constraint` syntax as a way to explicitly suppress automatic derivation of a conformance that would otherwise be performed for a declaration:

 ```
-enum Foo: ~Equatable {
+enum Candy: ~Equatable {
-    case a, b, c
+    case redVimes, twisslers, smickers
 }

-// ERROR: `Foo` does not conform to `Equatable`
+// ERROR: `Candy` does not conform to `Equatable`
-print(Foo.a == Foo.b)
+print(Candy.redVimes == Candy.twisslers)

 struct ThreadUnsafeHandle: ~Sendable {
     // although this is an integer, it represents a system resource that